Girls of Riyadh

 Girls of Riyadh, or Banat al-Riyadh (بنات الرياض), is a novel by Rajaa Alsanea.
-The book, written in the form of e-mails, recounts the personal lives of four young Saudi girls, Lamees, Michelle (half-Saudi, half-American), Gamrah, and Sadeem.
+The book, written in the form of e-mails, recounts the personal lives of four young Saudi girls, Lamees, Michelle, Gamrah, and Sadeem.

 Plot summary

 The novel describes the relationship between men and women in Saudi Arabia.
 Girls of Riyadh tells the story of four college-age high class friends in Saudi Arabia, girls looking for love but stymied by a system that allows them only limited freedoms and has very specific expectations and demands.
 There's little contact between men and women—especially single teens and adults—but modern technology has changed that a bit (leading to young men trying everything to get women to take down their cellphone numbers).
 The Internet is also a new medium that can't contain women and their thoughts like the old system could, and the anonymous narrator of the novel takes advantage of that: she presents her stories in the form of e-mails that she sends out weekly to any Saudi address she can find.
 Sex is described in this novel and the various ways it is thought of before and after marriage.
 Engaging in pre marital sex in the novel has negative consequences for some of the characters who face rejection as a result.
 The novel also features instances of arranged and failed marriages and discusses the gamble a Saudi woman takes when entering into one.
 Most of its 50 chapters begin with quotes from Arabic culture and sources.
 For example, journalists, poets, literature, songs, and the Qur'an.

 The novel is written in a relatable, confessional style of writing which critics have likened to a global style of chick lit.
 Others have noted that the book can fit into the sub-genre of Muslim chick However, Rajaa Alsanea does not define the genre of her novel and states that she is happy to have created her own kind of genre with Girls of Riyadh.